x-kenshi/node/doc/api/util.md

 const myMIME = new MIMEType('text/plain');
 ```

 A `TypeError` will be thrown if the `input` is not a valid MIME.
-Note
+An
-that an effort will be made to coerce the given values into strings.
-For
+effort will be made to coerce the given values into strings.
+For instance:
-instance:

 ```mjs
 import { MIMEType } from 'node:util';